Support for student-facing staff (SfS)

 A range of staff across our departments are involved in providing student support.
 We want to ensure that our student-facing staff (SfS) have access to the resources and training they need to support our students effectively.

-If there are any areas in addition to the above which you would like to see covered, please contact Komal Patel (email@example.com).
+If there are specific topics which you would like to see covered in the future, please get in touch with Komal Patel (firstname.lastname@example.org).

 Other training opportunities and online resources